Windows

 Then add the new handle onto the opposite side of the door and secure it.

-After that, you will need to secure the handle in place by slotting the screws through the handle into the door and fix it in.
+After that, you will need to secure the handle in place by slotting the screws through the handle into the door and fixing it.